 “If you could heal something like this with nothing from the Plane of Radiance and with that Conduit, I would acknowledge you as the second incarnation of Myrddin—”

 Before Damien could protest any more, the other boy began to cast.

 Damien didn’t move, though he wasn’t sure if it was for fear of distracting the other boy and causing the disaster he feared, or if it was because some small part of him was watching with anticipation and a growing sense of awe.

 That second, smaller part of him was fully rewarded as the cut across his chest began to tighten and heal, as if time was being wound back, so slowly it was almost possible to miss it.

 Gingerly, Damien sat up and touched his chest.
-There was a scar, so the spell hadn’t been perfect, but it was still astounding.
+The slice was more than half-healed, red and achy but not bleeding any more.
+After the skin-knitter finished, there would be a scar, so the spell hadn’t been perfect, but it was still astounding.
 He turned to look at the spell array on the ground, his eyes trailing over the minimalist construction.
-There were no components except a little oil lamp to provide energy, and no instructions besides glyphs for mirroring and healing.
+There were no components except a little oil lamp to provide energy, and no instructions besides glyphs for mirroring, flesh, and healing.
 His heart was pounding when he turned back to Siverling.
 He watched as the other boy recovered from the overexertion.

 It had been snark, when he said he would acknowledge Siverling as the second incarnation of Myrddin.
 But this…

 Sebastien Siverling was going to be the most powerful sorcerer of their generation.